elastic/elasticsearch-js/README.md

 ---

-**Note:** In the past months we have worked on the new Elasticsearch Node.js client, we will announce it soon!
-If you want you can already try it by following the instructions below, while if you're going to use the legacy one or report an issue, please check out [elastic/elasticsearch-js-legacy](https://github.com/elastic/elasticsearch-js-legacy).
+**Note:** In the past months we have worked on the new Elasticsearch Node.js client, and if you want you can already try it by following the instructions below, while if you're going to use the legacy one or report an issue, please check out [elastic/elasticsearch-js-legacy](https://github.com/elastic/elasticsearch-js-legacy).

 ---